SeanJM/lodash.getArguments/README.md

 # Lodash getArguments
-A Lodash mixin which assigns arbitraty arguments to named keys in an object which correspond to named predicates in an object.
+A Lodash mixin which assigns arbitrary arguments to named keys in an object which correspond to named predicates in an object.

 #### Usage